 Q. What other costs are associated with attending a school like U-M?

 A. Typically the costs of attending college include tuition, room and board, books and supplies and personal items.
 Actual expenses will vary based on lifestyle and level of enrollment.
-For a resident freshman starting at Michigan in fall 2015, the total cost of attending is estimated to be $27,812.
+For a resident freshman starting at Michigan in fall 2022, the total cost of attendance, without aid factored in, is estimated to be $33,555.
 That includes:

 Cost of attendance calculator:

 Q. Many references to tuition actually use the phrase “tuition and fees.”
 What are the fees?